Busting Myths of Didactic Year in Physician Assistant School

 You should outline the PowerPoints before class.

-An outline for me looked like this which I would then turn into a spatially-oriented table of highlights:
+An outline for me looked like the first image below which I would then turn into a spatially-oriented table (second image) of highlights:

 This is why tables/matrices are so valuable as you flesh out your notes.
 It’s about transforming a linear outline like the above into something more visual.
 The most important benefit of using a table like this is that your brain will remember where the information was.
 Oh!
 I know I wrote Group A Strep on the upper right and that was Guttate Psoriasis.
 Done.